“Who’s on first, what’s on second, I don’t know is on third.” - Abbott and Costello

 Once you know your team’s objectives, it's important to find clarity around roles and responsibilities, expectations and goals.

 Research suggests that self-directed teams that make strategic decisions (both autonomously and collectively) around role definitions, resourcing, and hiring often have higher job satisfaction and showcase higher levels of organizational citizenship behavior (OCB).
 This, in turn, contributes positively to employee engagement.

 Hiring top talent is not a commodity.
 There is a war for talent, especially in certain industries such as tech.

 Attracting talent, retaining talent, and prioritizing succession planning, are key elements to creating continuity of the team and creating great team culture.

-Continue reading to learn how startegic team building can increase clarity and efficiency, and can help with engagement, retention and ability to recruit and retain high potential talent.
+Continue reading to learn how strategic team building can increase clarity and efficiency and can help with engagement, retention, and ability to recruit and retain high potential talent.

 Defining your Team Purpose and Goals

 When it comes to thinking strategically about the structure fo your team, we recommend starting with purpose and goals.
 This forces you to define what you want to accomplish and why.